Limitations and Differences

 Impact:

-• Cannot directly connect to private RDS databases
+• Cannot directly connect to private RDS databases in your own AWS account

 • Cannot access private S3 endpoints